reifnir/terraform-azurerm-static-site/README.md

 - Binds those domain names and the Let's Encrypt certificate to the Azure Functions application

+- Certificates are valid for 90 days.
+Applying Terraform again will renew the certificate if there are fewer than 30 days before it expires.

 ## Detail

 It does this by first pushing all of the blob resources into a new storage account as a static website.
 This is an okay place to stop if you don't mind your resources being accessed with a domain like this: `https://sastaticsiteexammiahdsnu.z13.web.core.windows.net/`.